karstenda/loro-protocol/README.md

 ## FAQ

 - How do I test locally?
 Use `SimpleServer` in `loro-websocket` or the Rust server.
 - Can I bring my own auth/storage?
-Yes — `SimpleServer` and the Rust server provide hooks for auth and persistence.
+Yes — `SimpleServer` and the Rust server provide hooks for join metadata/auth and persistence.